FLORAL BLING NOTE CARDS

 SUPPLIES

-Superglue – I like the super small single-use tubes you can find at stores like Ocean State Job Lot.
+• Superglue – I like the super small single-use tubes you can find at most dollar stores.

 • Plastic gemstones – I think the Creatology brand that Michael's carries offers some great color and size options for a super-low price.